FabioBozzoli/multimedia-data-processing/huff_diff/README.md

-Of course, here is a description for your README.md file, written in English and without using bold formatting, for the two new programs.

----

 # C++ Huffman Coding and Image Compression

 This repository contains two C++ programs that demonstrate data compression techniques.
 The first program, `prova.cpp`, is a general-purpose implementation of the Huffman coding algorithm.
 The second, `huffdiff.cpp`, applies Huffman coding along with a differential encoding scheme to compress and decompress images in the PAM (Portable Arbitrary Map) format.